New Jersey Legal Online Poker Overview

 Are there multi-state player online poker pools in New Jersey?

 Yes, as of January 12, 2015, interstate compacts were created and activated among Nevada, New Jersey and Delaware.
-Currently, WSOP.com and 888 are the only sites to take advantage of this compact.
+WSOP.com and 888 were previously the only sites to take advantage of this compact, but as of January 1, 2023 PokerStars have also merged their New Jersey and Michigan player pools.

 Can you compete in the WSOP in New Jersey?